robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

 <span style="font-weight: 400;">
   Teacher: “That’s right – do you see, Harry?
-The Mummy says ‘I wonder who that can be?'
-Which means she doesn’t know who is at the door yet.”
+The Mummy says ‘I wonder who that can be’ Which means she doesn’t know who is at the door yet.”
 </span>

 <span style="font-weight: 400;">